mbpod10/scrapy_python_first/README.md

 Execute in the console with `scrapy crawl __file_name__`

-# SRAPY CRAWL SPIDER TEMPLATE
+# SCRAPY CRAWL SPIDER TEMPLATE

 COMMAND LINE: